John Amery: Occupied France

 Amery remained in France following the German invasion in June 1940.
 On 22 June, the Second Armistice at Compiègne was signed between France and Germany.
 Amery resided in the territory belonging to the collaborationist Vichy government led by Marshal Philippe Pétain.
-However, his personality soon antagonised the Vichy Regime so he made several attempts to leave but was not allowed.
+However, his personality soon antagonised the Vichy Regime, so he made several attempts to leave but was not allowed.
 The head of the German Armistice Commission offered Amery a chance to live in Germany to work in the political arena but he was unable to get Amery out of occupied France.

-In September 1942, Hauptmann Werner Plack gained Amery the French travel permit he needed, and in October Plack and Amery travelled to Berlin to speak to the German English Committee.
+In September 1942, Hauptmann Werner Plack obtained for Amery the French travel permit he needed, and in October Plack and Amery travelled to Berlin to speak to the German English Committee.
 It was at this time that Amery suggested that the Germans consider forming a British anti-Bolshevik legion.
 Adolf Hitler was impressed by Amery and allowed him to remain in Germany as a guest.
 During this period, Amery made a series of pro-German propaganda radio broadcasts, attempting to appeal to the British people to join the war on communism.

 British Free Corps

-The idea of a British force to fight the communists languished until Amery encountered Jacques Doriot during a visit to France in January 1943.
-Doriot was part of the LVF (Légion des Volontaires Français), a French volunteer force fighting alongside the Germans on the eastern front.
+The idea of a British force to fight the communists languished until Amery re-encountered Jacques Doriot during a visit to France in January 1943.
+Doriot was part of the LVF (Légion des Volontaires Français), a French volunteer force fighting alongside the Germans on the Eastern Front (World War II).

 Amery rekindled his idea of a British unit and aimed to recruit 50 to 100 men for propaganda purposes and to establish a core of men with which to attract additional members from British prisoners of war.
 He also suggested that such a unit could provide more recruits for the other military units made up of foreign nationals.

 Amery's first recruiting drive for what was initially to be called the British Legion of St George took him to the Saint-Denis POW camp outside Paris.
 Amery addressed between 40 and 50 inmates from British Commonwealth countries and handed out recruiting material.
 This first effort at recruitment was a complete failure, but he persisted.

 Amery's drive for recruits found two men, of whom only one, Kenneth Berry, joined what was later called the BFC.
 Amery's link to the unit ended in October 1943, when the Waffen SS decided his services were no longer needed, and it was officially renamed the British Free Corps.